obmarg/cynic/cynic-book/src/derives/scalars.md

 `DateTime`.
 Note that the type alias is currently required due to limitations in some of the cynic macros (though this may not always be the case).

+Note that this `impl_scalar` call must live in either the crate that defines the type or the crate that contains the `schema` module.

 ### `#[derive(Scalar)]`

 You can also derive `Scalar` on any newtype structs: